Ngawang Jigme Drakpa: Literary activity

 In an autobiographical text Ngawang Jigme Drakpa relates that he and his other brother Rinchen Wanggyal occupied the important stronghold Samdrubtse in Tsang in 1547.
 It is not clear from whom the fortress was taken.
 He was then installed as the ruler of that place, although subservient to Rinchen Wanggyal.
-After having ruled for some time he ran into trouble and was beset by enemies, but was saved by the intervention of his brother, who appears to have passed away in 1554.
+After having ruled for some time he ran into trouble and was beset by enemies, but was saved by the intervention of his brother, who appears to have died in 1554.
 He was counted as the main Rinpungpa ruler of Tsang by the 1560s.
 Being a well-respected and accomplished scholar he translated several Sanskrit texts and wrote on various subjects.
 Among his works were a history of the Tartar kings, a biography of Sakya Pandita, a treatise on poetry called An Ornament of a Monk's Thought, and a romance of Shambhala.
 The last-mentioned text provides interesting glimpses of the Tibetan geographical knowledge of Central and West Asia.
 He was popularly known as Pandita Gyalpo, the scholar king.

-Ill omens
+Dark omens

 Although Ngawang Jigme Drakpa is characterized as able in temporal affairs, the rule of the Rinpungpa drew towards its end.
 An invasion in western Tibet was conducted in 1555, either by him or his brother.
 The aim was to subjugate Ngari and Latö (western Tsang) which had once stood under Rinpungpa suzerainty but were autonomous by this time.
 However, the local rulers Kunga Drakpa Dorje of Mangyül Gungthang and Sonam Gyalpo of Tsada formed an alliance and met the Tsang troops.
 The latter failed badly in the decisive battle.
 As a result of the war the Rinpungpa lost the dzong (fortress) of Shelkar.
 In 1563 there was warfare in Tsang itself; Ngawang Jigme Drakpa interfered in a conflict between Sakya and Changdakpa, and personally led his troops in the field.
 Meanwhile, various omens were seen.
 A cloud appeared in the form of the wrathful deity Rahula, causing a hailstorm that destroyed the crops.
 Religious sites were damaged and meteorites fell.
 Dried torma offerings fell on the roof of the ruler's castle.
 The ruler himself complains in a text from 1557 that his officers and relatives turned their backs to him, that ministers acted like petty rulers, and that his servants did not fulfill their duties.
 Conditions in society turned chaotic as there was no rule of the law.
 Eventually the despairing ruler retreated to a secret place on the top of his palace like a yogi.
 As he put it, fame was like an echo which did not have any real meaning in life.
 Life was like a dream and a dance of a mad person.